A Colorado River Overview:

 Agriculture

-consistently emerges as the largest single consumptive user of Colorado River water across the basin.
+consistently emerges as the largest single consumptive user of Colorado River water across the Basin.

 Municipal & industrial